django/deps/draft/XXXX-dissolve-core.rst

 below for how often Technical Board elections shall occur).

-Members of the Framework team are not required to vote in elections for the Technical Board, but any member of the Framework team may vote in any election.
+Members of the Framework team are not required to vote in elections for the Technical Board, but any registered voting member of the Framework team may vote in any election.
 Although the Technical Board is subject to certain qualifications, no history of technical contributions to Django shall be required of voters.

 The DSF Board will act as a neutral arbiter and judge of technical board elections.
 Members of the DSF Board can stand for election to